 - Improves social and environmental benefits of the project.

-- “A livelihood is sustainable when it can cope with and recover from stresses and shocks and maintain or enhance its capabilities and assets both now and in the future, while not undermining the natural resource base.”1
+- “A livelihood is sustainable when it can cope with and recover from stresses and shocks and maintain or enhance its capabilities and assets both now and in the future, while not undermining the natural resource base.”

-- Scoones argues that the ability to attain different livelihoods depends on the possession of material and social goods, and he uses this to define five different types of goods which he terms “resources”: natural capital, economic or financial, human, social and physical.
-SOCIALCARBON adopted four of the resources defined by Scoones and added two new ones: biodiversity and carbon.
+- Scoones argues that the ability to attain different livelihoods depends on the possession of material and social goods.
+With this in mind, he defines five different types of goods, which he terms “resources”: natural capital, economic or financial, human, social and physical.

-1 CHAMBERS, R. & CONWAY, G. Sustainable rural livelihoods: practical concepts for the 21st century.
+Guidelines: 1 CHAMBERS, R. & CONWAY, G. Sustainable rural livelihoods: practical concepts for the 21st century.
 Discussion paper 296, Institute of Development studies (IDS), 1992.